Need help? Chat now!

 China's report went on to say that "Washington has eavesdropped on its state leaders, scientific institutes, universities, enterprises, as well as most mobile phone users," according to the Wall Street Journal.
 The article quoted a segment of the report which calls for "international condemnation of the U.S. and unspecified boycotts_" as it says, "_This behavior is a flagrant violation of international law, a serious human rights violation, threat to the global network security."

 According to the article, this 5,800-word report comes in the aftermath of the United States Justice Department indictment of five People's Liberation Army officers and accusations of their stealing "_American corporate secrets_" and "_espionage_" last week.
 These activities, according to the Wall Street Journal, have been repeatedly denied by the Chinese government.

-The Chinese government has also announced that “backbone equipment for the Internet imported into China will face new levels of inspection for security risks“, according to the article.
+According to the article, the Chinese government has also announced that "_backbone equipment for the Internet imported into China will face new levels of inspection for security risks_, "according to the article.

 Written by Bryon Turcotte / May 29, 2014